-PIU recognizes the following cum laude scale for honors: Cum Laude: 3.5 - 3.69 Magna Cum Laude: 3.7 - 3.84 Summa Cum Laude: 3.85 - 4.0 Only residential credits are to be used to establish GPA
+PIU recognizes the following cum laude scale for honors:

+Cum Laude: 3.5 - 3.69

+Magna Cum Laude: 3.7 - 3.84

+• Summa Cum Laude: 3.85 - 4.0

 PARTICIPATION IN GRADUATION EXERCISES

 PIU holds graduation exercises once a year at the conclusion of the Spring Term.
 All students who fulfilled graduation requirements for any degree, since the previous graduation date, will participate in the exercises.
 For students who fulfill all academic requirements but have other outstanding obligations (community service requirements, outstanding financial obligations, etc.), the Vice President for Academics will determine if the students may participate in the exercises, but the students will not receive the diploma and the official record of the conferral of the degree will be withheld.